 IMPROVE (Interagency Monitoring of Protected Visual Environments) is a cooperative program of the National Park Service, National Forest Service, Bureau of Land Management, Fish and Wildlife Service, Environmental Protection Agency, and state and tribal organizations.
 IMPROVE was established in 1985 to aid the creation of Federal and State implementations for the protection of visibility in Class I areas (156 national parks and wilderness areas) as stipulated in the 1977 amendments to the Clean Air Act.

 The first IMPROVE samplers were deployed in 1988 at twenty sites.
-The number of sites has increased significantly over the years.
-For a current list of sites and a map of the network, please visit:
+The number of sites has increased significantly over the years, which includes sites in the United States plus the Virgin Islands, Canada, and South Korea.